This trope will be YMMV

 - Soul Series has the Soul Edge, the evil one-eyed sword that the plot revolves around.
 Thanks to its shapeshifting abilities, any character can wield a Soul Edge version of their Weapon of Choice.

 - Saints Row The Third, while not practical, everyone remembers beating someone to death with a giant jiggling purple dildo

 - The Legend of Zelda: The Master Sword.
-It's in almost every game, however it's almost always the Infinity–1 Sword and is rarely used in the end game.
+It's in almost every game, usually in the game's logo or boxart, however it's almost always the Infinity–1 Sword and is rarely used in the end game.

 - Mega Man in any of his incarnations has his Mega Buster.
 He has a multitude of weapons to take, but the Mega Buster is always trusty.